DiamondLightSource/virtac/docs/tutorials/using_virtac.md

 But for completeness, there are is some additional functionality that you can access from the python interactive shell:

-- dbl() which lists all Virtac PVs
+- dbl() which lists all of the Virtac's PVs
 - server.print_virtac_stats() which prints information about the Virtac, you can pass in an integer verbosity value with bigger numbers printing more information.
-- server.disable_monitoring() and server.enable_monitoring() which allow you to pause/resume the virtac.
+- server.disable_monitoring() and server.enable_monitoring() which allow you to pause/resume PVs which monitor other PVs.

-For more advanced users, you can also directly interact with the pytac lattice if you want to, here are a few useful commands:
+For more advanced users, you can also directly interact with the pytac lattice if you want to, here are a few useful commands used for the I04 lattice:

 :::{code-block} bash
 >>>server.lattice.get_value('emittance')